cran/BioM2/README.md

 ```
 The latest release can be installed using the code provided below.
 ```

 install.packages("devtools")
-devtools::install_github("jkkomm/BioM2")
+library(devtools)
+install_github("BioTransAI/BioM2")
 ```
 BioM2 is built on the mlr3 package.
-To use additional learners, please install the mlr3extralearners package.
+To use additional learners, please install the 'mlr3extralearners' package.
 ```
 remotes::install_github("mlr-org/mlr3extralearners@*release")
 ```